 Campsite in Þingvellir National Park.
 Photo © 1tommas/Dreamstime.

 There are no hotels within Þingvellir National Park.
 However, there are accommodations in nearby Laugarvatn and Selfoss.
-If you would like to stay within the park limits, your only option is camping at one of Þingvellir’s five campgrounds, spread across two areas of the park: the Leirar section, which is a five-minute walk from the Þingvellir information center, and the Vatnskot section, which is by Lake Þingvallavatn.
+If you would like to stay within the park limits, your only option is camping at one of Þingvellir’s four campgrounds, spread across the Leirar section of the park.
+All campsites have access to restrooms, electricity, and cooking facilities.
+Campers must bring their own tents.

 Information and Services

-Þingvellir is 46 kilometers northeast of Reykjavík.
-By car, take Route 1 to Route 36, which will take you to the northern part of the park.
+Þingvellir is 46 km (29 mi) northeast of Reykjavík.
+By car, it’s about a 45-minute drive; take Route 1 to Route 36, which will take you to the northern part of the park.

 While there is no public transportation available to get to the park, a number of tours include a stop at Þingvellir.
-Check out Reykjavík Excursions (tel.
-354/580-5400) for daily departures.
+The park’s attractions are all within a walkable distance, so plan to be on foot.

 The Golden Circle